adrianlzr/py-jwt-verifier/README.md

 # py-jwt-validator

-JWT Signature Validator, for JWT signed with Asymetric Keys, public key compiled from exponent and modulus.
+JWT Signature Validator, for JWT signed with Asymmetric Keys, public key compiled from exponent and modulus.

 ----------------